Arts: The Value of Connecting

 We want to improve mental health, to design and deliver creative programmes which reach vulnerable, isolated adults and young people, helping them to build emotional resilience and create the networks they need to live independently.

 As an example, we are currently running a series of Creative Mums projects in Stockport for mums who are struggling with perinatal mental health issues.
-In this they work with an artist, in a safe environment where they are not judged and where their children are cared for.
+During this they work with an artist in a safe environment where they are not judged and where their children are cared for.
 This time for themselves and time to be creative is immensely beneficial to their wellbeing.
 In the most recent evaluation, 100% of participants stated that the group made them feel less isolated and more confident.